 Download Full Text (2.7 MB)

-This color printed postcard features an illustration of a landscape of two story brick house with a landscaped yard.
-A large tree is on the right and four white columns are on the front of the house.
-Printed text and a calendar print of the month of March 1912 is on the right side of the card.
+This color printed postcard features an illustration of a landscape of two story house with a landscaped yard.
+Trees and a brick fence are in the foreground.
+Printed text and a calendar print of the month of December 1911 is on the right side of the card.
 Printed text and handwriting are on the back of the card.

 4"x 5" photographic postcard